The envelope bearing the IRS logo arrives unannounced, bringing with it a wave of apprehension: you are the subject of an official tax audit.

 To cope with the stress of an IRS audit, consider the following:

 - Seek professional guidance: Engage a tax professional to navigate the audit process.
-The attorneys at Goldburd McCone have experience in these types of audits and can advocate for your interests on your behalf.
-This can mean you focus more on your mental health and your legal counsel focuses on protecting your rights, better ensuring a more favorable outcome.
+The attorneys at Goldburd McCone have experience handling IRS audits and can advocate for your interests on your behalf.
+This allows you to focus on your mental well-being while counsel focuses on protecting your legal rights and guiding the audit toward resolution.

 An IRS audit can stir up a range of emotions, from anxiety to distrust.
-By staying informed and seeking professional support, taxpayers can better manage the emotional impact of financial scrutiny while also protecting their interests.
+By staying informed, understanding the audit process, and seeking experienced professional support, taxpayers can better manage the emotional impact of financial scrutiny while also protecting their interests.